by Starsky Hutch 76

 “Where time travel is concerned, I’d like to think we’ve always got a choice,” Clark said.
 “And that we’re simply incapable of making the wrong ones.
 You haven’t been at this as long as I have, Kristin.
 It hasn’t consumed you yet.
 You still have a chance to go back to a normal life.”

 “How can you say that, Clark?
-Look at what all we’ve just been through!”
+Look at what we’ve all just been through!”
 Kristin exclaimed, thinking back to just last month, when she and the Supergirl from the far future had found Superman in his Fortress of Solitude, suffering from the advanced stages of green kryptonite poisoning.

 “Rao willing, there will only be one Crisis,” Clark said.
 “But you haven’t experienced the worst you can go through.
 You haven’t faced the worst this business has to offer.”